 All: Take initial positions and be ready to execute Toss duties promptly and precisely.
 After Coin Toss, move quickly to the center of the field and record the results.
-H or B will deliver game ball to U then the crew will break to positions, preferably before the National Anthem.
+H or B will deliver game ball to U then the crew will then break to positions, preferably before the National Anthem.

-Referee/Umpire: From your sideline, escort captains to the center of the field.
+Referee/Umpire: From the press box sideline, take position in the center of the field and signal to the sidelines when ready for captain(s).